luispedro/jug/README.rst

 What's New
 ..........

+version **0.9**:
+- In the presence of a barrier(), rerun the jugfile.
+This makes barrier much easier to use.
+- Add set_jugdir to public API
+- Added CompoundTaskGenerator
+- Support subclassing of Task
+- Avoid creating directories in file backend unless it is necessary
+- Add jug.mapreduce.reduce (which mimicks the builtin reduce)

 version **0.8.1**:
 - Fix redis backend for new version of client module
 - Faster file store for large files